ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 heights to blocks.
 Chains are stored using an ordered map from difficulty to chains, so that the map ordering is the ordering of best to worst chains.

 - index queued blocks by height rather than by hash because it lets us simultaniously limit the number of candidates as well as know when we want to prune the queue.

 - XXX fill in details on exact types

+### `Chain` Type
+[chain-type]: #chain-type

+We represent the non-finalized portion of a chain with the following data structure and API:

 ```rust
 struct Chain {